 The Osteoarthritis Process

-Initiation Phase – Aging, stress, or injury produces wear and tear on the joint cartilage.
+Initiation Phase – Aging, stress, or an injury produces wear and tear on the joint cartilage.
 The body reacts by secreting pro-inflammatory cytokines and adhesion molecules and the inflammation builds until the threshold is met.

 Inflammatory Phase – When the inflammation threshold is reached the immune system sends killer T-cells to the site.
 These cells activate the production of collagen-specific antibodies from B-cells and these antibodies migrate to bind to the joint cartilage.

-Destructive Phase – Antibody-tagged cartilage is the targeted by macrophages which release a powerful enzyme called collagenase that breaks down collagen.
+Destructive Phase – Antibody-tagged cartilage is targeted by macrophages which release a powerful enzyme called collagenase that breaks down collagen.